 Slight changes in memory and thinking skills are to be expected when entering the senior years.
 Though some seniors eventually develop dementia or Alzheimer’s, it isn’t always an immediate leap from normal changes in cognition to these more serious conditions.
 A condition known as mild cognitive impairment sometimes acts as an intermediate stage between the two.
-To offer you a better understanding of mild cognitive impairment, Anchorage senior home care experts share some facts about the condition and offer tips on how to help your aging loved one prevent its progression.
+To offer you a better understanding of mild cognitive impairment, Anchorage home care experts share some facts about the condition and offer tips on how to help your aging loved one prevent its progression.

 What Is Mild Cognitive Impairment?